 called ‘the blind man from Forlì’, was“built by the Saracens, ouero Pagani”

 “Teramo’s Abruzzo was a revelation to me.
 In the period in which I was following the restoration of the restaurant, I discovered with great interest many things that belong to its tradition.

-Many of them fascinated me and entered my kitchen.”
+Many of them fascinated me.”

 The vinegar of a hundred-year-old mother

 In Abruzzo, the so-called “mother of vinegar” (mycoderma aceti, a substance composed of a form of cellulose and acidic vinegar bacteria which develops from the fermentation of alcoholic liquids and which, with oxygen, transforms alcohol into vinegar acid) was passed on to the expanding family.

 The bride and groom brought to their new home their cloudy, gelatinous, dark-coloured piece from which they could make vinegar, dipping it into the wine.

 The vinegar we use at the D.one is produced by a “mother” dating back to the 18th century, donated to the family of Nuccia by a relative of a cloistered nun who lived in the monastery of Atri.

 “Among the dishes that impressed me the most, of the ancient Teramo recipe book, there are certainly the Granetti.